xCosmoNauticalx/homework5/README.md

 ## **Overview**

 The repo for this assignment follows a fairly standard Ruby convention for codebases: **the code files are stored in lib/ and the test files are stored in spec/**.
-(We use the RSpec unit-testing framework; if we were using Ruby's default framework, known as Test::Unit, the test files would be under test/.)
+(We use the RSpec unit-testing framework)

-_Note: There is no autograder being used for this course.
-Please ignore the comment on the top of the ruby_intro.rb file._

 You SHOULD do your own testing.
 Test each of the 3 parts separately, or together.
 The files spec/part[123]_spec.rb contain RSpec tests for each of the three parts.
 For example, to test your answers to Part 1, say rspec ./spec/part1_spec.rb. rspec with no arguments runs the tests in all the files spec/*_spec.rb.

 *   The line numbers in the RSpec error report will give you guidance as to which tests failed.
 (You can check the[ RSpec documentation](http://rspec.info) to see how the .rspec file can be used to customize the output format.)